 Lever the offcut into the longitudinal groove of the first row.
 To lever the plank in, tilt it to approx. 20° and insert the longitudinal tongue into the longitudinal groove.
-Do not lower the planks completely.
-Place the tilo tapping block underneath them to prevent this.
+Lower the plank completely by tapping gently with the tilo tapping block on the longitudinal side.
+The lightly tapping supports the positive locking of the glueless locking system.
+This helps the joint to seal as tightly as possible.
+The locking system along the long side can be damaged if the plank is not lowered carefully enough.